New Short Route from Cusco to Ollantaytambo

 Beginning in late January, 2019, a new 2-lane paved road opened between Cusco and Ollantaytambo.
 The new route will solve some of the issues for travelers trying to get to Machu Picchu as efficiently as possible.
 From Cusco, the route diverges right after Poroy and follows the same route as the train tracks to the village of Izcuchaca and then to Huarocondo.
 The final stretch is through a narrow valley until you get to Pachar where you intersect with the old route before you ramble in to the village of Ollantaytambo.

-The shorter drive will trim 30 minutes of driving time and bring the total time down to 1.5 hours.
+The shorter drive will trim 30 minutes off your driving time and bring the total time down to 1.5 hours.
 For people trying to get through the Sacred Valley without stops and interruptions, the new road will save time.
 However, the road is not near any of the archaeological sites in the Sacred Valley.
 For people who want to visit Pisac, Chinchero, Moray and Maras, the old routes will be the only option.

 Click on markers or zoom in and out.
 Enlarge to see Sacred Valley routes and 1 Day Inca Trail Hike